VinGarcia/ksql/README.md

 		})
 		if err != nil {
 			// This will also cause an automatic rollback and then panic again
-			// so that we don't hide the panic inside the KissSQL library panic(err.Error())
+			// so that we don't hide the panic inside the KSQL library panic(err.Error())
 		}